 OpCache provides faster PHP execution through compiled code caching and optimization.
 It improves PHP performance by storing precompiled script bytecode in the shared memory.
 Every time a PHP script is requested, the PHP script will be parsed and compiled into opcode, which then is executed in the engine.
 When an opcode cache is introduced, after a PHP script is interpreted and turned into opcode (compiled), it’s saved in shared memory, and subsequent requests will skip the parsing and compilation phases and leverage the opcode stored in memory, reducing the script’s execution time.

-Configuration mainly is done by editing special file named php.ini.
+Configuration mainly is done by editing a special file named php.ini.

 The location is depend on a system and can be like /etc/php5/apache2/php.ini or /etc/php5/fpm/php.ini, /usr/local/lib/php.ini on Unix-similar systems and C:\wamp\bin\php\php5.5.12\php.ini on Windows.